Jim Russo (baseball scout): Baseball career

-His first job in professional baseball was as a minor league announcer in Riverside, California.
-His first scouting experience came in 1948, engaged by Jim McLaughlin of the St. Louis Browns as a bird dog scout (working on commission).
-Because of his ability as a scout, the Browns and owner Bill Veeck made Russo a full-time scout in 1951.
-He worked under McLaughlin, the Browns head of scouting and minor league system, who was ahead of his time in systematizing and analytically evaluating baseball prospects.
+His first job in professional baseball was as a minor league announcer in Riverside, California, in the Class C Sunset League.
+His first scouting experience came in 1948, engaged by Jim McLaughlin of the St. Louis Browns as a bird dog scout (working on commission); on the recommendation of Browns' scout P. L. McCormick.
+(Years later, McLaughlin and his wife were godparents to the Russos’ youngest child.)
+Because of Russo's ability as a scout, the Browns and owner Bill Veeck made Russo a full-time scout in 1951.

+Russo worked under McLaughlin, the Browns head of scouting and minor league system, who was ahead of his time in systematizing and analytically evaluating baseball prospects.
 When the Browns moved to Baltimore in 1954, as the Baltimore Orioles, McLaughlin maintained his roles on the new team, and kept Russo as one of his scouts.
+Russo was with the Orioles from 1954 to 1986.
+From 1966 until his retirement, Russo’s position was special assistant to the general manager.

-McLaughlin taught Russo that a scout's worst sin was to be indecisive, and that with a good scout there was no "dancing"; and Russo always was direct with what he thought about a player.
+McLaughlin taught Russo that a scout's worst sin was to be indecisive, and that with a good scout there was no "dancing".
+Russo always was direct with what he thought about a player.
 He also was trained by McLaughlin to consider a player's intangible qualities (such as intelligence, drive, handling pressure), as much as he considered a player's physical skills in evaluating a player.
+McLaughlin also wanted his scouts to gather as much information as possible about a prospect, and even brought in FBI agents to teach Russo and his fellow scouts intelligence gathering practices.
+Russo differed with McLaughlin concerning evaluating young pitchers.
+McLaughlin believed that a pitcher would never throw any faster than he threw at age 18, but Russo found this demonstrably inaccurate based upon his experience with, among others, Gary Bell and future Hall of Fame pitcher Nolan Ryan.

 Another one of McLaughlin's innovations was to have the team's scouts crosscheck the reports of local area scouts before signing a player (and not simply taking the word of the local scout).
-In 1958, McLaughlin made Russo the Orioles national crosschecker scout, overseeing the reports of 14 local scouts over 26 states.
-(McLaughlin and his wife were godparents to the Russos’ youngest child.)
+In 1958, McLaughlin made Russo the Orioles national crosschecker scout, overseeing the reports of 14 local scouts over 26 midwestern and western states.
+Russo moved to St. Louis at the time with his family, and remained in the St. Louis area for the rest of his life.

 McLaughlin and Russo were among the leading lights in establishing the Orioles future success.
 Along with other early Orioles leaders like Paul Richards, Harry Dalton, Earl Weaver and Cal Ripken Sr., they were integral to establishing "the Oriole Way".
 After McLaughlin left the team in 1961, replaced by his exceptional assistant Harry Dalton, Russo continued to be an important part of building the Orioles success.
-The team won American League titles in 1966, 1969-71, 1979 and 1983, and three World Series victories (1966, 1970, 1983).
+The team won American League titles in 1966, 1969 to 1971, 1979 and 1983; and had three World Series victories (1966, 1970, 1983).